wp-plugins/get-custom-field-values/readme.txt

 = I don't plan on using the shortcode builder when writing or editing a post or page, so how do I get rid of it? =

 When on the write or edit admin pages for a page or post, find the "Screen Options" link near the upper right-hand corner of the page.
 Clicking it slides down a panel of options.
 In the "Show on screen" section, uncheck the checkbox labeled "Get Custom Field Values - Shortcode".
 This must be done separately for posts and for pages if you want the shortcode builder disabled for both sections.

+= I don't see the shortcode builder; where is it? =

+The shortcode builder/wizard is available in the admin when writing or editing a page or post.
+On the edit/create page, it'll be a sidebar widget (in this context, also known as a metabox) labeled "Get User Custom Field Values - Shortcode".
+If you don't see it there (which may be the case since it is hidden by default), find the "Screen Options" link near the upper righthand corner of the page.
+Clicking it slides down a panel of options.
+In the "Show on screen" section, check the checkbox labeled "Get Custom Field Values - Shortcode".
+This must be done separately for posts and for pages if you want the shortcode builder enabled for both sections.

 = Can I move the shortcode builder box because it is way down at the bottom of the right sidebar when I create/edit posts? =

 Yes, any of the boxes on the page when creating/editing posts can be rearranged by dragging and dropping the box name.
 At the very top of the shortcode builder box the cursor will turn into a four-way array indicating you can click to drag that box.
 You can move it under the post content box, or higher up on the right side.

+= Why didn't the shortcode get inserted into the editor after I clicked the "Send shortcode to editor" button? =

+Sometimes you have to ensure the text editor has focus.
+Click within the text editor and make sure the cursor is positioned at the location you want the shortcode to be inserted.
+Then click the button and the shortcode should get inserted there.

+= Does this plugin include unit tests? =

+Yes.

 == Template Tags ==